What is the issue?

 The latest commitment was to reduce the number of people with a learning disability and autistic people in inpatient units by 50% by March 2024.

-The government have missed this target, and we estimate they won’t meet it until 2030 at the earliest.
+The last government missed this target, and we estimate it won’t be met until 2031 at the earliest.

 Enough is enough – people should be able to live in homes, not hospitals.